 With regard to Whistleblowing, investigations were completed on 73 files in 2020, 9 of which (10 allegations) included aspects of discrimination (4 allegations) and harassment (6 allegations).
 Of the 9 cases filed in 2020, 4 were found to be well-founded, at least in part, in aspects related to harassment and discrimination.

 In 2021, a working group was set up to transpose the ILO190 Convention and in particular to issue a company policy on violence and harassment in the workplace.

 Benchmarking and external collaboration

-Eni has chosen to discuss these issues with both national and international peers by joining organisations and participating in inter-company initiatives and benchmarking systems for sharing best practices and identifying common activities in the area of D&I. They include Valore D, the European Round Table (ERT), World Economic Forum (WEF), Industrial ALL Global Unions, ELIS, Fondazione Mondo Digitale and the UN Global Compact, among others.
+Eni has chosen to discuss these issues with both national and international peers by joining organisations and participating in inter-company initiatives and benchmarking systems for sharing best practices and identifying common activities in the area of D&I. They include Valore D, the European Round Table (ERT), World Economic Forum (WEF), Industrial ALL Global Unions, Fondazione Mondo Digitale and the UN Global Compact, among others.
 This decision was made to help enable collective growth and progress, beyond that of a single company.

 Eni is also active within the framework of the Italian G20 Presidency, in various activities aimed at women's empowerment: our CEO's membership of G20 Empower, an alliance to support the increase of women in leadership roles, corporate representation on two task forces, and the President's participation in the Women's Forum.